-SSD firmware is the brain of the drive giving instructions to controller and work as an interface between your computer hardware and disk drive.
-This piece of code will take care to handle the error correction, TRIM and other drive functions.
-Since SSD is comparatively new technology, manufacturers are trying to improve their firmware day by day by fixing the bugs, compatibility and performance issues.
+SSD Firmware is the brain of the drive, giving instructions to the Controller and work as an interface between your computer hardware and disk drive.
+This piece of code will take care and handle any error correction such as TRIM.
+Since SSD is comparatively new technology, manufacturers are trying to improve their firmware day by day by fixing bugs, compatibility, and performance issues.

-It is critical to keep your SSD firmware is up-to-date before you install into your computer.
-It is going to be a tedious job to upgrade drive firmware once you installed your drive and copied all data to the new drive.
-Sometimes it may end up in a drive failure because of the conflict with new firmware and old hardware of your computer.
+It is critical to keep your SSD firmware up-to-date before you install it on your computer.
+It is going to be a tedious job to upgrade Drive Firmware once you installed your drive and copied all the data to the new drive.
+Sometimes it may end up in a drive failure because of the conflict with the new firmware and old hardware of your computer.

-Once you brought new SSD, the first thing you have to do is to connect your SSD using USB cable or SATA cable to your current system and perform a firmware update with the help of SSD manufacturer software.
+Once you bought new SSD, the first thing you have to do is to connect your SSD using USB cable or SATA cable to your current system and perform a firmware update with the help of a SSD manufacturer software.

-Conventional HDDs have a spinning mechanism with a header to locate and fetch the required data from disk.
-If HDD data scattered over everywhere in the disk, the HHD need to spin more and spend more time to find out the required information from platters.
-While you perform a defragmentation, the drive brings all scattered data into one place to improve the performance and reading speed.
+Conventional HDDs have a spinning mechanism with a header to locate and fetch the required data from the disk.
+If HDD data scattered everywhere in the disk, the HHD need to spin more.
+It also needs to spend more time to find out the required information from the platters.
+While you perform defragmentation, the drive brings all scattered data into one place to improve the performance and reading speed.

 Moreover, You will be overkilling your SSD when you defrag the drive.
-This defragging process is giving extra efforts to the drive and that cause to degrade your SSD life.
-In the latest version of Windows and MAC OS, they can detect what type of drive installed in their system and they can turn off automated defragmentation.
+This defragging process is giving extra efforts to the drive, and that cause to degrade your SSD’s life.
+In the latest versions of the Windows and MAC OS, they can detect what type of drive is installed in their system, and can be turned off automated defragmentation.

 Before I answer this question, we should know what TRIM is.
 A Trim command (commonly typeset as TRIM) allows an operating system to inform a solid-state drive (SSD) which blocks of data are no longer considered in use and can be wiped internally.
 Trim was introduced soon after SSDs were introduced.
 (Wikipedia)

-Since this function depends on various factors like OS, device Firmware and Manufacturer, the answer is a Yes or No. For example, if you are using an old age SSDs in Windows XP, you need to depend on additional Trim software; otherwise, the performance will downgrade day by day by cluttering all unwanted data in your drive.
+Since this function depends on various factors like OS, Device Firmware, and Manufacturer, the answer is a Yes and No. For an example, if you are using an old SSD in Windows XP, you need to depend on an additional Trim software; otherwise, the performance will downgrade day by day by cluttering all unwanted data in your drive.

-Mechanical HDDs are marked sectors as deleted while a user performs a delete command, but the data is not removing from the drive.
-These marked data can easily be recovered with a data recovery tool.
-A data wiping software will overwrite 0s and 1s on these sectors of HDD to make sure the deleted data completely wiped out from disk and free from recovery.
+Mechanical HDDs are marked sectors as deleted while a user performs a delete command, but the data is not removed from the drive.
+These marked data can quickly be recovered with a data recovery tool.
+A data wiping software will overwrite 0s and 1s on these sectors of HDD to make sure it has data completely wiped out from disk and free from recovery.

-SSDs may suffer performance issue especially in writing speed when the drive reaches full capacity.
-The logic is simple when you have a lot of free space, it is easy to perform data write on empty cells.
+SSDs may suffer a performance issue, especially in writing speed when the drive reaches full capacity.
+The logic is simple when you have a lot of free space, and it is easy to perform data written on empty cells.
 When the drive is full, SSD needs to find out the partially filled blocks and move back data to cache, and write back to drive.
 This is going to be a time-consuming effort while we consider the file size in MBs.

-It is better to have 25% of your space set aside as free and only consume 75% of the drive space to keep a good balance between performance and space utilization.
+It is better to have 25% of your space set aside as free and only consume 75% of the drive space to keep the right balance between performance and space utilization.

 It is not ideal to use your SSD for your large media files such as movie files and other media files.
 Since every writing matter to SSD life and especially larger files cause to quickly consume your writing cycle quota that ends up SSD life early.

-Moreover, your media files don’t need the high-speed offer by SSD.
+Moreover, your media files don’t need a high-speed offer by SSD.
 You are not going to recognize the difference in speed when you play movies from HDD or SSD.

 Your system and browsers are writing temp files every time you astral any activity with it.
-Since these files are creating very frequent, it is additional overhead to you SSD if you set to write in SSD.
-If you are using two drives on your PC, it is recommended to set temp files to write into HDD.
-You need set each application like internet explorer, gimp, etc. to write temp files into HDD.
+Since these files are creating very frequent, it is additional overhead to your SSD if you set to write in SSD.
+If you are using two drives on your PC, it is recommended to set temp files to write to HDD.
+You need to set each application like internet explorer, gimp, etc. to write temp files into HDD.

 Pagefile will write 2-4gb depends on the size of your RAM.
 If you use your SSD as the location for Pagefile, it degrades your SSD life.
-Better to turn off or move the location of page file to HDD if you have a secondary drive in your machine.
+Better, to turn it off or move the location of the page file to HDD if you have a secondary drive in your machine.